Neiko97/Data-Science-Analytics-Projects/README.md

 # Data Science Portfolio

 Hello, I'm Neiko, a junior data scientist with a deep passion for exploring and evolving in the dynamic domain of data science.
-Despite the challenges of feeling like an imposter in this field, I find joy and excitement in continuously learning and applying new techniques.
+Despite the challenges of this field, I find joy and excitement in continuously learning and applying new techniques.
 Building this portfolio is not only a fun and passionate endeavor for me but also a strategic step towards personal growth.
 Through this platform, I aim to showcase my skills, contributing to my evolution in the field and opening doors to exciting opportunities in the future.

 ## Project 1: Predict Horse Health Outcome